mchaiken/pd1-Quizlet-Chaiken-Piccato-Romanoff/Log.md

 6/2/14- Miranda- Submit Buttons and the beginnings of file writing

 6/2/14- Nick- accounting for tab / enter keys and more complete file writing

+6/2 - Aida - Created LoadSet file, with initial Flashcard and Queue classes.
+Also added set.txt file to test the processing of data from the set file